-This course will examine the development of modern administrative law, its sources of authority, and the methods in which agencies exercise their authority in our system of government.
-This course is dual listed with POLS 4573.
+This course will examine the development of modern administrative law, its sources of authority, and the methods in which federal and state agencies exercise their authority in our system of government.
+This course is co-listed with POLS 4573.

 POLS 5580 - American Constitutional Law (3)